DoryAzar/e28/p1/README.md

 + Watchers have been used to track number of tries and determine the end of the game

-+ Reactivity has been leveraged the most in 2 areas: 1) in displaying the masked word as the player try to guess the characters.
++ Reactivity has been leveraged the most in 2 areas: 1) in displaying the masked word as the player tries to guess the characters.
 2) in displaying dynamic messages throughout the game

 + Dynamic message styling to focus the user attention on the different states of the game